LiteLDev/LeviLamina/docs/main/contents/user_guides/install_on_docker.md

   `LATEST` to automatically download the latest version.

 - `WINEDEBUG` (`-all`): can be set to customize the Wine debug output.
   See [Wine Debugging](https://wiki.winehq.org/Debugging) for more information.
+Only available in the Wine image.

 - `LANG`: can be set to customize the locale used in the container.
 Default is `en_US.UTF-8`.